MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-leakdiagnostic.md

 <!-- Description-Source-ADMX -->
 This policy setting determines whether Diagnostic Policy Service (DPS) diagnoses memory leak problems.

-- If you enable or do not configure this policy setting, the DPS enables Windows Memory Leak Diagnosis by default.
+- If you enable or don't configure this policy setting, the DPS enables Windows Memory Leak Diagnosis by default.

-- If you disable this policy setting, the DPS is not able to diagnose memory leak problems.
+- If you disable this policy setting, the DPS isn't able to diagnose memory leak problems.

 This policy setting takes effect only under the following conditions:

-  - If the diagnostics-wide scenario execution policy is not configured.
+  - If the diagnostics-wide scenario execution policy isn't configured.
   - When the Diagnostic Policy Service is in the running state.
-When the service is stopped or disabled, diagnostic scenarios are not executed.
+When the service is stopped or disabled, diagnostic scenarios aren't executed.

 > [!NOTE]
 > The DPS can be configured with the Services snap-in to the Microsoft Management Console.